larose1498/Tune-Grabber---Youtube-Music-Downloader/README.md

 ```
 This is the tkinter library, which for most Python installations is included by default, but some Ubuntu Python packages
 may not include it by default.

+#### IF you want to compile this yourself in linux, you may need to run:

+pyinstaller mainfile.py \
+  --collect-submodules PIL \
+  --collect-data PIL --onefile